CASE STUDY

 The African Copper Belt, also known as the Lufilian Arc, stretches from the south-eastern part of the DRC into northern Zambia.
 The copper mineralisation is hosted within the Neoproterozoic Katangan succession deposited within an evaporative basin between the Congo and Kalahari Basin.

-The Cu-Co ore mineralisation occurs within the Katanga Copper Belt is hosted within the Mines Subgroup of the Katanga Supergroup.
+The Cu-Co critical minerals ore mineralisation occurs within the Katanga Copper Belt is hosted within the Mines Subgroup of the Katanga Supergroup.
 The local geological features associated with the project area is a series of northwest – southeast trending fold and thrust systems of the Kundelungu, Nguba and Roan Group sediments.

 The structural deformation along with the mineralogical composition of the Roan Group resulted in the formation of Roan Breccia.
-This Roan breccia occurs in the Democratic Republic of Congo as: (1) regional detachments of anticlines, synclines, overthrusted anticline flanks; (2) local detachments within klippen; (3) discordant diapiric intrusions; and (4) oblique, strike-slip fault zones.
-The Roan breccia matrix can generally be described as grey to lilac in colour with occasional sulphide or hematite mineralisation.
+This Roan breccia occurs in the Democratic Republic of Congo as:

-As part of the Due Diligence report Minrom provided an account of the exploration data and mineralisation potential estimations.
+As part of the due diligence report Minrom provided an account of the exploration data and mineralisation potential estimations.
 Additional data relevant to the project was also included to provide an unbiased overview of the project area.
 Minrom also created a geological model with drillhole data obtained from the client.

-The exploration activities have identified a total of twelve (12) mega-breccia blocks consisting of lithological units of the Mines Group which is known to contain copper and cobalt mineralisation.
+The exploration activities have identified a total of twelve mega-breccia blocks consisting of lithological units of the Mines Group which is known to contain copper and cobalt mineralisation.
 Based on the results and interpretations, Minrom concludes that the Copper-Cobalt Project contains an economic potential in both the short and long term.

 Figure 1